 Submit an accessibility support request

 The Portal and Application Development Team are responsible for reviewing accessibility support requests.
-You can contact the team directly via email@example.com.
+You can contact the team by raising a request with the IT Service Centre.

 You can contact us about any issues, for example, if you: